Reflecting on our Google News Initiative work in India

 Empowering newsrooms through innovation

-While the media may face many challenges today, continuous innovation is the key to sustainable business models.
-We have seen that innovative spirit shine through our interactions with many Australian publications and journalists.
-Last year, two Australian editors from the Brisbane Times and Australian Community Media (ACM) were chosen among 12 Fellows for the Google News Initiative Newsroom Leadership Program, a collaboration between GNI and the Columbia School of Journalism, to develop the business and product expertise of emerging newsroom leaders from the APAC region.
+Finally, while the media may face many challenges today, continuous innovation should be front and center -- and we have seen the innovative spirit through our interactions with Malaysian publications and reporters.
+Last year, two journalists from News18.com and The News Minute were chosen as part of the 12 Fellows for the Google News Initiative (GNI) Newsroom Leadership Program, a collaboration between GNI and the Columbia School of Journalism, to develop the business and product expertise of emerging newsroom leaders from the Asia Pacific region.
+The journalists were chosen among hundreds of applicants from across the region, evaluated on the quality and potential of their proposed projects.

-Despite the enormous progress that's been made to help create a sustainable future for journalism in Australia, there is still much work to be done.
-We’ve recently launched the GNI Digital Growth Program in Australia, which has been designed with industry experts and news publishers across the world to help small and medium-sized news organisations grow their digital businesses.
-We invite Australian media to course through a range of free playbooks, interactive exercises, digital workshops and labs.
-We look forward to continuing our important work with local publishers across the country.
+We also recently launched the GNI Digital Growth Program in the region, which has been designed with industry experts and news publishers across the world to help small and medium sized news organizations grow their digital businesses.
+We invite Indian media to course through a range of free playbooks, interactive exercises, digital workshops and labs.